rahul122345/CodeMind/README.md

-# DEV-MIND™ - AI-Powered Developer Journal
+# CODE-MIND™ - AI-Powered Developer Journal

 A premium, production-level journaling platform designed specifically for developers.
 DEV-MIND™ combines the power of AI with an intuitive VS Code-inspired interface to help developers reflect on their coding challenges, debug more effectively, and accelerate their learning process.